 2016-2041 Facilities Master Plan

-The Guided Pathways Coordinating Team and Guided Pathways Task Force, which reports to the College Planning Committee, develop an annual Guided Pathways Self Assessment and Work Plan for submission to the Chancellor’s Office.
-The Self Assessment is a multi-page reflection on the college’s progress on scaling each aspect of guided pathways.
-The Self Assessment informs the development of the Guided Pathways Work Plan, which describes the college’s plans for the coming year in order to reach the full-scale implementation of Guided Pathways by the end of spring 2022.
-The Self Assessment and Work Plan are shared at a College Planning Committee meeting prior to submission.
+The Guided Pathways Coordinating Team and Viking Pathways Task Force, which reports to the College Planning Council, develop an annual Guided Pathways Self-Assessment, which is submitted to the Chancellor’s Office.
+The Self Assessment is a multi-page reflection on the College’s progress on scaling each aspect of guided pathways.
+The Self Assessment is shared at a College Planning Council meeting prior to submission.

 2018 Integrated Energy Master Plan